roleoroleo/yi-hack-Allwinner/README.md

     - status led
     - ir led
     - rotate
+    - ...
   - Management of motion detect events and videos through a web page.
-  - View recorded video through a web page (thanks to @BenjaminFaal)
+  - View recorded video through a web page (thanks to @BenjaminFaal).
   - PTZ support through a web page (if the cam supports it).
-  - PTZ presets
+  - PTZ presets.
   - The possibility to disable all the cloud features.
-  - Swap File on SD
+  - Swap File on SD.
-  - Online firmware upgrade
+  - Online firmware upgrade.
-  - Load/save/reset configuration
+  - Load/save/reset configuration.

 ## Performance

 The performance of the cam is not so good (CPU, RAM, etc...).
 Low ram is the bigger problem.
 If you enable all the services you may have some problems.
-For example, enabling both rtsp streams is not recommended.
+For example, enabling snapshots may cause frequent reboots.
-Disable cloud is recommended to save resources.
-If you notice problems and you have a SD to waste, try to enable swap file.
+So, **enable swap file** even if this will waste the sd

 ## Supported cameras